- Publication 908 - Introductory Material

 The following discussion only highlights bankruptcy tax rules applying to corporations.
 The complex details of corporate bankruptcy reorganizations are beyond the scope of this publication.
 Therefore, you may wish to seek the help of a professional tax advisor.
 See Corporations under Debt Cancellation for information about a corporation's debt canceled in a bankruptcy proceeding.

-The tax-free reorganization provisions of the Internal Revenue Code allow a corporation to transfer all or part of its assets to another corporation in a bankruptcy under title 11 of the United States Code or in a similar case.
+The tax-free reorganization provisions of the Internal Revenue Code allow a corporation to transfer all or part of its assets to another corporation in a bankruptcy under title 11 of the United States Code.
 However, under the reorganization plan, the stock or securities of the corporation to which the assets are transferred must be distributed in a transaction that qualifies under IRC section 354, 355, or 356.

 Generally, IRC section 354 provides that no gain or loss is recognized if a corporation's stock is exchanged solely for stock or securities in a corporation that is a party to the reorganization under a qualifying reorganization plan.
 In this case, shareholders in the bankrupt corporation would recognize no gain or loss if they exchange their stock solely for stock or securities of the corporation acquiring the bankrupt corporation's assets.